from fairdatanow import DataViewer

 For this example we want to download a demo data file Ref0443_casein_asap01.RAW

 from the Nextcloud server to our local computer.
-This can be done by typing the filename in the search bar, and selecting the row by clicking.
-Downloading is done with the method .download_selected()
+This can be done by typing the filename and Enter key in the search bar.
+We can now select the file by clicking the row by clicking.
+Downloading the selection is done with the method .download_selected()

 Due to security restrictions at this moment you can not yet download from our Nextcloud server unless you are a member of our team!
 We are working to open up our data for you soon!